 Who would have ever thought to ask, “Hey, can you put some of those little moist towelettes at the bottom of my cotton candy bag because my hands will be sticky afterward?”
-Nobody.
+That's right, no one.
 This blew me away.
-Each bag had two of them.
-I wouldn't let my grandson use the second one.
-I made him use mine after I wiped my hands with it because all I could think of was, “This is AWESOME!”.
+Each bag had two moist towelettes.
+All I could think of was, “This is AWESOME!”.
 THIS is exceeding customer expectations.

 You can't exceed customer expectations if the customer has to ask you for it.
 At that point, all you can do is MEET their expectation.
 Exceeding a customer's expectation is being able to see something that's a pain in the neck for your customer and deal with it without them asking.
 That’s the secret sauce.
 It's only through observation are you able to see where you can help to make your customers’ day a little better.

-One of the things we did when I had my shop was to have my techs put seat covers, a floor mat and a steering wheel protector on every car before they started work.
+When I had my shop was I had my techs put seat covers, floor mats, and a steering wheel protector on every car before they started work.
 When the techs were done, they would pull the car out front and pull the seat covers, floor mats, and the steering wheel protectors off the cars.
 I understood what they were trying to do.
-But I wanted the customer to see those things because I believed that differentiated us from anybody else in the area.
-Show them that we cared enough about their vehicle to put these things in play.
+But I wanted the customer to see those things because I believed that differentiated us from anyone else in the area.
+I wanted to show them that we cared enough about their vehicle to use these things.
 For this reason, I said to the techs, “No, no, leave them in the car.
 Let the customer see them, let them know how much we care”.
-Sounds perfectly logical, right?

 Pick one area right now, that you will promise to yourself and to your staff to get better at and exceed in this week.

 Take care, God bless.